leeper/opinioncourse/Notes/Week11.md

 * Given Gilens's results, consider the following:
  * Which opinions are better, those that people have or those that people would have if fully informed?
 Can we actually know what those counterfactual opinions would be?
  * What should be done about political ignorance?
 And can anything be done?

+## Page and Shapiro ##
+*Note: Read just chapter 10: "Democracy, Information, and the Rational Public."*
+* As background, Page and Shapiro's book analyzes essentially all public opinion data collected in the United States over a fifty year period.
+They look at "marginals" - i.e., the aggregate proportion of the public estimated to favor or oppose particular policies and compare those aggregate proportions over time.
+The article we previously read by Page, Shapiro, and Dempsey (Week 8) is an excerpt from the book.
+This chapter summarizes the book as a whole.
+* What properties does macro opinion have, in spite of micro level ignorance and opinion instability?
+* Are macro opinion shifts coherent?
+(385) What explains macro shifts in opinion (385--86)
+* In debates about citizen capacity, with whom do Page and Shapiro fall?
+With Dahl, with Sniderman, with Zaller?
+Do they believe the public is capable of knowing their own interests?
+* The authors discuss the idea of "collective wisdom" (386).
+Does this mean that individual-level ignorance is unimportant?
+* Page and Shapiro retrospectively evaluate the "coherence" and "predictability" of opinion shifts.
+(388--89)Is this credible?
+Indeed, if we are able to predict such shifts, why bother studying opinion?
+* Page and Shapiro discuss collective deliberation.
+(390--91) How do these idea mesh with the notions of representation discussed by Mansbridge (and by Disch, if you read it)?
+* Page and Shapiro emphasize the importance of education for improving democracy (391--93).
+How likely is education to matter for improving knowledge and changing (improving?) public opinion?
+* The authors discuss how sometimes the public is not privy to relevant information or the public is even misled by political leaders and the media.
+If the public is dependent on elites for forming their opinions, how can their opinions be seen as exogeneous inputs to the political system?
+(393--397)
+ * How does their discussion of "the marketplace of ideas" mesh with what we know about the effects of arguments (e.g., from Chong and Druckman, Week 6)?

+## Mackuen, Erikson, and Stimson ##
+*Note: Just glance at the first few pages of this article to learn the definition of "macropartisanship".
+The heavy discussion of American politics in the remainder of the article distracts too much from the core theoretical contribution I want you to see.*